ADMac/blockchain-developer-bootcamp-final-project/README.md

-# Susu
-### A Collective Savings Application
+# Susu: Collective Savings Application

 ### Description
-A susu is a method of group saving that has been used across Africa and the Caribbean.
-This type of savings structure is a benefit to all involved if everything works out well, but can be the cause of conflict if any of the participants does not follow the rules.

-In a susu, each participant contributes a set amount of money for
+This is a savings application where a small group of people periodically contribute money into a collective pot.
+A person is then randomly selected to recieve the money.
+In the subsequent contribution period, a new person is randomly selected to recieve the money collected during that period.
+This continues until all participants have recieved a payout.

 ### Workflow
-- User creates a collective
+- User creates a new group savings account known as a susu.
-- Creator selects number of users that can join the collective
+- Creator selects number of users that can join the susu
+- User invites others to collective
 - Creator decides pot amount and payout schedule
-- User invites others to collective
-- Collective is locked once enough users join the collective
+- Collective is locked once enough users join the susu
 - Each user approves sending money into the account
 - When all users have signed the request the first hand gets paid out randomly
 - When the next payout schedule starts, the next recipient is randomly selected